feobaby/BSA/README.md

 Note: copy the `token` gotten from the sign up/in response and add it to the Bearer `token` field in postman.

+<h4>14.
+You can get transaction history/logs:</h4>

+GET `localhost:3000/api/v1/history`

+Note: copy the `token` gotten from the sign up/in response and add it to the Bearer `token` field in postman.

 #
 #